nephtrus/To-do-List/README.md

    Or use Live Server in VSCode for real-time updates

 📁 Project Structure
-todo-list-app/
+todo-list-app
-├── index.html       // Main HTML structure
+-- index.html       // Main HTML structure
-├── style.css        // All custom styles
+-- style.css        // All custom styles
-└── script.js        // Application logic
+-- script.js        // Application logic

 🧩 Additional Notes
 All tasks are stored in the browser’s localStorage — no login or signup required.